MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *b) All testing must not result in death of Corporation Personnel*

+*c) Executive Personnel, Regulations Personnel, Administrative Personnel, and Operations Personnel reserve the right to question any Research Personnel regarding a test.*

+*i) Research Personnel are required to answer truthfully to the best of their ability.*

 2) TEST SPECTATING

-*a) Executive Personnel, Regulations Personnel, and Operations Personnel reserve the right to question any Research Personnel regarding a test.*

-*i) Research personnel are required to answer truthfully to the best of their ability.*
+*a) Corporation Personnel ranking CL-1 and above are allowed to request to spectate a test.

+*i) Corporation Personnel ranking CL-4 may spectate a test without requesting permission, unless said test is located in Sector 4.

+*ii) Corporation Personnel ranking CL-5 and above or Administrative Personnel may spectate any test without requesting permission for any sector.

 3) RETURNING RESEARCH SUBJECTS